 More information about the Master Plan process is available here.

-On 2 July 2020 Regional Economic Development Minister Shane Jones announced the preferred site of the Regional Freight Hub.
+On 2 July 2020, the preferred site of the Regional Freight Hub was announced.

-The final site comes after a year of work with stakeholders and experts to determine the best location around Palmerston North, beside the North Island Main Trunk rail line.
+The final site came after a year of work with stakeholders and experts to determine the best location around Palmerston North, beside the North Island Main Trunk rail line.

 The site is partially in the North East Industrial Zone, stretching over rural land north towards Bunnythorpe.
 It is close to Palmerston North’s major distribution businesses and Palmerston North Airport.